vincentbernat/video2hls/README.md

        TearsOfSteel.mp4

-When using `--debug`, you'll get a detailed explanation of the commandes executed (and you can copy/paste them):
+When using `--debug`, you'll get a detailed explanation of the executed commands (and you can copy/paste them):

     ./video2hls --debug TearsOfSteel.mp4